sta/websocket-sharp/README.md

 ### Self Build ###

-You should add **websocket-sharp.dll** (e.g. /path/to/websocket-sharp/bin/Debug/websocket-sharp.dll) that you build it yourself to the library references of your project.
+You should add **websocket-sharp.dll** (e.g. /path/to/websocket-sharp/bin/Debug/websocket-sharp.dll) that you built it yourself to the library references of your project.

 If you use websocket-sharp.dll in your **[Unity]** project, you should add it to any folder of your project (e.g. Assets/Plugins) in the **Unity Editor**.